Hierius (consul)

-Flavius Hierius (floruit 425–432) was a politician of the Eastern Roman Empire.
+Flavius Hierius (Greek: Ίέριος; floruit 425–432) was a politician of the Eastern Roman Empire.

 Life

 Hierius was Praetorian prefect of the East a first time from 425 to 428, then a second time in 432.
 In 427, he also held the consulate, with Ardabur as a colleague, both chosen by the Eastern court.
 In 427 he also restored and dedicated the Baths of Constantine (also called "of Theodosius").